APL Rule Book 2026 | Australian Powerlifting League

 • Suits may be of any colour or colours.

 • The suit may bear the logos or emblems of the lifter's nation, national association, sponsor, or club.
-Language, images or otherwise deemed offensive is not allowed.
+Language, images or otherwise deemed offensive or liable to bring the sport or APL and its affiliates into disrepute is not allowed.
+No part of the suit can bear the logo, emblem, name or image of any powerlifting organisation/federation except for the APL and its affiliated countries.

 • Seams and hems must not exceed 3cm in width and 0.5cm in thickness.